blogmywiki/woolf-write/README.md

 First install guizero, there's a guide here: https://lawsie.github.io/guizero/

-Download the woolfWrite.py and test.txt and woolfWrite.cfg config file and run woolfWrite.py, for example from IDLE.
+Download the woolfWrite.py and optionally Mrs Dalloway.txt and woolfWrite.cfg config file and run woolfWrite.py, for example from IDLE or from the command line.

-The .cfg file stores the filename of the last saved document.
+The woolfWrite.cfg file stores the filename of the last saved document.
 It assumes you're only working on one document at a time.

 ## How to use